Our job is to keep people safe

 We help domestic violence victims rebuild their lives.
 We provide mutual aid to our law enforcement partners in emergencies and natural disasters.
 We offer education and job training to support those leaving the justice system, which builds stronger, safer communities.

-The San Francisco Sheriff’s Office is on the front lines of the coronavirus public health emergency, working to prevent exposure and spread of COVID-19, also known as coronavirus, while protecting public safety.
+The San Francisco Sheriff’s Office is on the front lines of the COVID-19 public health emergency, working to prevent exposure and spread, while protecting public safety.